mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 5
 **Q:** 5.
-Can you tell us about a time when you had to implement a particularly innovative or creative solution to a frontend development problem?
+How do you approach problem-solving and decision-making in your role as an SDE?
 **A:**